elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-must-be-made.md

 url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-must-be-made
 score: -1.0
 related_article1:
-    id: 163235
+    id: 163332
-    title: What is the relationship between prevalence, incidence rate, and disease duration?
+    title: >-
+        How is prevalence calculated, and what does it indicate about a population?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
+    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
 related_article2:
-    id: 163334
+    id: 163341
-    title: Explain the concept of person-time in the context of incidence rate calculation.
+    title: >-
+        How is a 2x2 table constructed for epidemiologic data, and what information does it provide?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
+    url: /learn/health-studies/questions/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide
 related_article3:
-    id: 163230
+    id: 163071
-    title: What is a rate in epidemiology, and how can it be misunderstood?
+    title: >-
+        How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-a-rate-in-epidemiology-and-how-can-it-be-misunderstood
+    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
 related_article4:
-    id: 163064
+    id: 163233
-    title: What is the significance of measuring disease frequency over a consistent time interval?
+    title: >-
+        Explain the concept of person-time in the context of incidence rate calculation.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
+    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
 related_article5:
-    id: 163065
+    id: 163067
-    title: How is a ratio different from a proportion in epidemiological studies?
+    title: >-
+        What is a rate in epidemiology, and how can it be misunderstood?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-is-a-rate-in-epidemiology-and-how-can-it-be-misunderstood
 ---

 &nbsp;